MicrosoftDocs/power-automate-docs/articles/ui-flows/run-ui-flow.md

 ### Attended mode
 To run an attended UI flow, you need to have an active Windows user session that matches the name of the user configured for your connection.
 The session must not be locked.

-When an attended UI flow run starts on the target machine we recommend avoiding interactions with your device (e.g.: mouse moves) until the execution is completed.
+When an attended UI flow run starts on the target machine, we recommend avoiding interactions with your device (e.g.: mouse moves) until the execution is completed.

 ## Schedule multiple UI flows on the same device